 Bags

 In 2020 Kennedy discontinued foiled bags entirely and switched all other bags from OPP (oriented polypropylene) to Mono PE bags, which are more widely recyclable.
 Currently both magazine and gift bags can be recycled at selected larger supermarkets’ soft plastics collection points.
-Kennedy’s goal is to reduce all bag usage by more than 25% in 2022, and we aim to continue this momentum in subsequent years.
+All of our bags are made with a minimum of 30% recycled content.

 Blister Trays